 International fieldwork and research

-The programme offers you a comprehensive learning environment with an international and comparative perspective.
-You will have the opportunity to go abroad for your field research and internship, and you can attend seminars of the research group Sovereignty and Social Contestation, to which international researchers and lecturers are regularly invited.
-This Master’s programme is offered through the Department of Cultural Anthropology, and numerous staff members participate in the programme.
+The program offers you a comprehensive learning environment with an international and comparative perspective.
+You will have the opportunity to go abroad for your field research and internship, and you can attend seminars on the research group Sovereignty and Social Contestation, to which international researchers and lecturers are regularly invited.
+This Master’s program is offered through the Department of Cultural Anthropology, and numerous staff members participate in the program.

-This programme was rated the best Master’s degree programme in the Netherlands
+This program was rated the best Master’s degree program in the Netherlands

 Learn to integrate theory and practice